Ap6pack/PDF-Search-Plus/README.md

 - Search for keywords or context in the database.
 - View search results, including the PDF file, page number, keyword, and context.
 - Open and preview the corresponding PDF at the exact page where the keyword is found.
+- Navigate between pages of the PDF using "Next" and "Previous" buttons.
+- Zoom in and out of the PDF for better viewing.

+### New Features

+- **Page Navigation**: Easily move between pages of the PDF with the "Next" and "Previous" buttons.
+- **Zoom In/Out**: Adjust the preview size with "Zoom In" and "Zoom Out" buttons.
+- **Threaded Search**: The search function now runs in the background, keeping the interface responsive while querying the database.

 ## Screenshots